Ideas for having your dog at your wedding (or your cat, or your armadillo…)

 Dogs are becoming more and more popular at elopements and full-on weddings, meaning that flower girls are having to play second fiddle.
 Oh, I kid, but fur babies, as they’re so affectionately called, are ever popular as an adventure buddy.
 If wedding dogs, having a dog of honor or dog ring bearer, or dressing your dog in a tuxedo is up your alley, read on.

+Still, dogs are the most popular.
 Whether an adventure session, engagement session, elopement, or wedding, here are some of my favorite examples of dogs at weddings that I’ve photographed over the years, from New Zealand to New York.

 Another tip if you’re having your dog at your wedding (or any pet): Bring a few small treats, and a toy, so you can get your pet’s attention and reward them during and after photos!